juliancwirko/elrond-simple-sc-frontend-app/README.md

 1. Clone the repo
 1. Remember to configure the .env file.
 Review and copy `.env.example` into `.env.local`
 2. In `.env.local` configure your PiggyBank Smart Contract address.
 (Check how to deploy your custom one [here](https://www.julian.io/articles/elrond-smart-contracts.html).
-You can also use the one from this repo (of course if the testnet isn't restarted yet)).
+You can also use the one from this repo (of course if the devnet isn't restarted yet)).
-3. You would also need some xEGLD on the testnet.
-There is one faucet which you can use: [https://r3d4.fr/elrond/testnet/](https://r3d4.fr/elrond/testnet/). **Important - sometimes it won't be able to send a lot of xEGLD.**.
-You can also use devnet, where you should be able to use a web wallet's built-in faucet.
+3. You would also need some xEGLD on the devnet.
+You should be able to use a web wallet's built-in faucet.
 Or there is also one for the devnet [here](https://r3d4.fr/elrond/devnet/).

 Generated using [CRA elrond-dapp template and Elrond tools](https://www.npmjs.com/package/cra-template-elrond-dapp)